slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 print("Both requests completed, uploaded symlink")
 ```

-This will upload 'A', call /process, and 0.2s later upload another file of my choosing with name 'A'.
+This will upload `'A'`, call `/process`, and 0.2s later upload another file of my choosing with name `'A'`.

 This allows us to bypass the huge chunk of checks.

 Hurrah!
 We can now solve the challenge...right?
-Simply upload a zip containing something like test.jpg, then swap it out with a zip that contains a symlink to /flag.txt.
+Simply upload a zip containing something like test.jpg, then swap it out with a zip that contains a symlink to `/flag.txt`.

 This is where we hit our first roadblock.
-We cannot simply read /flag.txt as it is owned by root.
-Furthermore, the unzip utility strips all '..' and ignore's prefixed '/'s.
+We cannot simply read `/flag.txt` as it is owned by root.
+Furthermore, the unzip utility strips all `'..'` and ignores prefixed `'/'`s.
 Therefore, we are only limited extracting only to our current directory (and subdirectories).

 At this juncture, my initial instinct was that p7zip-full had to be installed for _some_ reason.
 Perhaps unzip had a lesser known feature that called p7zip whenever it saw a 7z archive?
 I then spent the next 30min crawling through the unzip documentation and experimenting around with it in hopes of finding such behavior with no luck.
 I'm 99% sure the author installed p7zip-full just to toy with our feelings :shrug:

 After some mulling around spinning in my chair, I realised that by swapping in the zip files, we could upload folders that were symlinks to other folders!
-That is, we could craft a zip file, 'A', with the following structure
+That is, we could craft a zip file, `'A'`, with the following structure
-- helloworld -> /app
+- `helloworld` -> `/app`

 Then, we can extract this zip which leaves us with
-/tmp/uploads/A_extracted/helloworld -> /app
+`/tmp/uploads/A_extracted/helloworld` -> `/app`

-Afterwhich, we craft another zipfile, 'A' with the following structure
+After which, we craft another zipfile, `'A'` with the following structure
-- hellworld/dangerous_looking_payload.js
+- ```hellworld/dangerous_looking_payload.js```

-Which when unzipped, will cause unzip to extract dangerous_looking_payload.js to /tmp/uploads/A_extracted/helloworld, which leads to dangerous_looking_payload.js being extracted to app.js
+Which when unzipped, will cause unzip to extract `dangerous_looking_payload.js` to `/tmp/uploads/A_extracted/helloworld`, which leads to `dangerous_looking_payload.js` being extracted to `app.js`.

 With this, we have an arbitrary write on the whole filesystem and the challenge should be trivial after this.

 Here's a helpful infographic I drew on mspaint :laugh:
 ![Exploit.jpg](/assets/images/osu-ctf-25/osuctf2025-chart-viewer-image.png)

 Now what file can we overwrite to get RCE?
-Conveniently, there seems to be another function in index.js, /render
+Conveniently, there seems to be another function in `index.js`, `/render`
 ```javascript file=index.js
 app.post('/render', (req, res) => {
   const sharp = require('sharp');